DavidHarper/waybackup/README.md

 You are advised to run **waybackup** as **root** when backing up files and directories belonging to multiple users and groups.
-It will exit immediately upon encountering a file or directory that it cannot open, or upon failing to change the ownership or permissions during the backup process.
+It will exit immediately upon encountering a file or directory that it cannot open, or upon failing to create a hard link, or upon failing to change the ownership or permissions during the backup process.

 ## Optional arguments